ElishaPhillips/TensorFlowTaiwanBankruptcyPrediction/README.md

-### Predictive Analysis with Tensorflow in Python: Taiwan Bankruptcy Dataset

-##### Source:

 # Performing Predictive Analysis for Predicting Company Bankruptcy
 ### With TensorFlow in Python with JupyterLab

 ####  Source
-This dataset was pulled from Kaggle, and comprises a set of nuclei features for breast tumor diagnosis.

-Source and feature details:
 >[Kaggle/Taiwan Economic Journal](https://www.kaggle.com/fedesoriano/company-bankruptcy-prediction)
 >The data was collected from the Taiwan Economic Journal for the years 1999 to 2009.
 Company bankruptcy was defined based on the business regulations of the Taiwan Stock Exchange.

 <details>
   <summary>Attribute Information:</summary>